dereneaton/ipyrad/docs/HPC_script.rst

 Now open up a second screen which we will use to run the ipyrad API interactively.
 The code below could alternatively be saved as a python script and run as `python myscript.py`.
 The ipyrad API will automatically use all available Engines from ipcluster.
 In this case, 32.
+You can

 .. code-block:: python